u-root/webboot/README.md

 ## Concept

+The webboot bootloader works as follows:

+1. fetch an OS distro release ISO from the web
+2. copy the ISO to memory
+3. mount the ISO and copy out the kernel and initrd
+4. load the extracted kernel with the initrd
+5. kexec that kernel with `memmap` parameters to retain the ISO

-The key idea is to have the respective distro's image copied to RAM and preserve it throughout a kexec.
-That is achieved by using a pmem device, which is created at `/dev/pmem[N]` when booting Linux with the `memmap` parameter.
+The key point lies in preserving the respective ISO file without further storage throughout the kexec.
+That is achieved by using a persistent memory driver, which creates a pmem device at `/dev/pmem[N]` when booting Linux with the `memmap` parameter.

 The caveat is that both our webboot kernel as well as the kernel we kexec into need support for pmem.
+See [below](#supported-operating-systems) for details on OS distribution support and how the kernel needs to be configured.

+The second issue is with carefully choosing size options.
+The Linux system started first needs enough memory to work with, and the pmem device needs to be large enough to hold the ISO.

 For reference, webboot developers should familiarize themselves with: